Description of the Template and Guide

 -

-A free meeting agenda template for defining your strategies for achieving company goals.
+A free meeting agenda template for creating your company Vision statement.
 MS Word and online formats.
 Includes a 35-page detailed instruction guide.

 -